RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 - Download and customise a Fedora 34 image
 - Launch it as a virtual machine via OpenShift Virtualization
 - Install a basic application inside the VM.
-- Clone the VM!
+- Clone the VM
-- Test it all!
+- Test the clone to make sure it's identical to the source

-Before we begin we need to setup our Fedora 34 cloud image, let's first connect to our bastion host so we can process and serve the image.
+Before we begin we need to setup our Fedora 34 cloud image, let's first connect to our bastion host so we can process and serve the image from there.
 First ssh to bastion node (password is *%bastion-password%*):

 ```execute-1
 ssh %bastion-username%@%bastion-host%
 ```

-Change directory to `/var/www/html` and download the latest Fedora 34 cloud image there:
+Change directory to `/var/www/html` where we'll serve the image from via Apache:

 ```execute-1
 cd /var/www/html
 ```

-Download the cloud image:
+Download the latest Fedora 34 cloud image to this directory:

 ```execute-1
 wget https://www.mirrorservice.org/sites/dl.fedoraproject.org/pub/fedora/linux/releases/34/Cloud/x86_64/images/%cloud-image-name-fedora%.xz
 ```

-Wait for the download to complete and extract the image:
+Wait for the download to complete and extract/decompress the image:

 ```execute-1
 xz -d %cloud-image-name-fedora%.xz
 ```
-You will not see any output but it may take a minute.
+> **NOTE**: You will not see any output, but it may take a minute to complete.

 Check the cloud image file: